Kristina01111000/Drws_site/README.md

 For 10/3:
-For podcast email put their logo in the text below the paragraph about them Did you figure out analytics on social pilot?
+Did you figure out analytics on social pilot?
 You should be able to track some of them on it Label the articles in the social pilot tab